fernando-mc/libertyjs-jams/README.md

 ## Creating the Backend Service

+Update the `org` and `app` values in the `serverless.yml` file to reflect your own Serverless Dashboard account.

 Run `serverless deploy` in the top level directory that contains `serverless.yml`.

 When the service finishes deploying, make sure to save the API endpoints for the next step.